 Let’s get one thing straight first.

-All blog posts, articles, or magazine or newspaper piece needs an image.
+All blog posts, articles, magazines or newspapers need an image.

 Images are fun.
 They bring an article to life.
 Images make your article move and dance.
 I pity the people who believe images just get in the way of people reading.
 On the contrary, I see images as a means of helping people understand an article or blog post better.